androidStern/multiArity/README.md

 /**
  * And this makes sense too, the zero argument version is dispatched to,
- * which simply recals the function (a la this.recur) with 1 argument of "world".
+ * which simply re-calls the function (a la this.recur) with 1 argument of "world".
  * The one argument call dispatches to sayHelloTo as it always does and
  * the world is once again greeted by a computer.
  */